Skip to content

 bash

-noorm -H run build
+noorm run build

-noorm -H --force run build # Skip checksums
+noorm --force run build # Skip checksums

 JSON output: